County of Mark: Geography

-The County of the Mark enclosed an area of approximately 3,000 km^{2} and extended between the Lippe and Aggers rivers (north-south) and between Gelsenkirchen and Bad Sassendorf (west-east) for about 75 km.
+The County of Mark enclosed an area of approximately 3,000 km^{2} and extended between the Lippe and Aggers rivers (north-south) and between Gelsenkirchen and Bad Sassendorf (west-east) for about 75 km.
 The east–west flowing Ruhr separated the county into two different regions: the northern, fertile lowlands of Hellweg Börde; and the southern hills of the Süder Uplands (Sauerland).
 In the south–north direction the southern part of the county was crossed by the Lenne.
 In the region of the Lower Lenne was the County of Limburg (1243–1808), a fiefdom of Berg.

 The seat of the Counts of the Mark von de Marck or de la Marck was originally the Burg Altena in the Sauerland region, but moved to Burg Mark near Hamm in the 1220s.
 The county was bordered by Vest Recklinghausen, the County of Dortmund, the Bishopric of Münster, the County of Limburg, Werden Abbey, and Essen Abbey.